cblanken/hb-get/README.md

 - [Selenium](https://www.selenium.dev/documentation)

 # License
-This project is licensed under the MIT - see [LICENSE.md](./LICENSE.md) for details
+This project is licensed under the MIT license - see [LICENSE.md](./LICENSE.md) for details